Jed Dannenbaum, Ph.D.

 Jed Dannenbaum, Ph.D., is a film producer, writer and director with an emphasis on nonfiction.

 His “making of” programs—on movies directed by filmmakers such as Woody Allen, James L. Brooks, Cameron Crowe, Jonathan Demme, Nora Ephron, Michael Mann, Mike Nichols and Martin Scorsese—have appeared frequently on HBO and Showtime, and on DVD.
-Some of his recent work can be seen on the DVDs of Almost Famous, Collateral, Everest, Memoirs of a Geisha, Miami Vice and Public Enemies.
+Examples of his work can be seen on the DVD and Blu-ray releases of Almost Famous, Collateral, Everest, Memoirs of a Geisha, Miami Vice and Public Enemies.

 Jed’s historical documentary Dawn’s Early Light, on newspaper editor/civil rights advocate Ralph McGill, was a national primetime PBS special, with Burt Lancaster as the voice of McGill.
 Other documentaries include Sister Aimee, on evangelist Aimee Semple McPherson, and Moving Toward the Light, on the making of a public work of art.
 Jed also produced the fiction feature Blue Heaven, a drama of domestic violence that was distributed in the US and seventeen countries internationally.